caufieldjh/tubduck/README.md

 See details here: https://github.com/neo4j/neo4j/issues/12392

 This likely won't require changes to your settings, but it's good to be aware of.

+### Errors about the SQLite3 database

+Python versions earlier than 3.7 will cause the following error: *TypeError: argument 1 must be str, not PosixPath*.

+The solution is to use Python 3.7 or newer.
+Sorry, that's just how this one goes.

 🛁🦆